YuHuanTin/Cross_Process_Hook/README.md

 # A simple hook that can be used to send data (via CreateRemoteThread) across processes
+## Notes:
-## Notes:Due to the use of shellcode, it can currently only be injected into x86 applications now
+- Due to the use of shellcode, it can currently only be injected into x86 applications now
+- ShellCode will call 'OpenProcess' get HookProcess's Handle (you must )You have to make sure that the target program has permission (administrator privileges) to open the hookprocess handle (administrator privileges)